vifon/MarkovChains/README.md

 MarkovChain
 ===========

-Word generator based on Markov chains of the arbitrary order
+Sequence generator based on Markov chains of the arbitrary order

 SYNOPSIS
 --------